Families in mission

-The Families in Mission are Catholic families coming from the Neocatechumenal Way that offer themselves voluntarily and freely, leaving their homes, work and friends to go in mission in the World according to the needs of the Catholic Church, wherever they are requested by the bishops of the Catholic Church, where evangelization, implantation of the church (implantatio ecclesiae) and/or the foundation of the Neocatechumenal Way is necessary.
+The Families in Mission are Catholic families coming from the Neocatechumenal Way, who volunteer to go in mission, usually to wherever is requested by the bishops of the Catholic Church, with the goal of carrying out evangelization, implantation of the church (implantatio ecclesiae) and/or the foundation of the Neocatechumenal Way.

-The families give their readiness to go to any part of the world, freely, trusting in Divine Providence, and receiving their destination in purpose-held meetings, called (convivences of the families), by the Responsible Team of the Neocatechumenal Way.

 Their sending usually takes place in the presence of the local Bishop in an official ceremony.
 In most cases their assignments and mission have been ratified by the Holy Fathers, since Pope John Paul II.

 The families in Mission come under the authority of the Ordinary of a Diocese in collaboration with the National Team responsible for the Neocatechumenal Way in that country.
 They are usually supported by diocesan missionary priests formed in the Redmptoris Mater Seminaries and Houses of Formation throughout the world.
-The families aim to be self sufficient, taking up paid work to pay for their living costs.
-Where possible, the children of these families attend the local Catholic schools.
+The families usually aim to be self sufficient, such as taking up paid work.
+Additionally, the children of these families usually attend the local Catholic schools.
 The families aim to become fully integrated into the Parish life and the culture of the city where they move to.
 Although the aim of the mission is to stay in their assignment for most of their life, they are not bound by religious vows and so remain free to end their mission if needed or to move to other territories if called to do so.